cloudbase/windows-charms-boilerplate/README.md

 ```
         /path/to/boilerplate/get-requirements.ps1
 ```
 - **Code your charm hooks**: Placeholder files for the basic and relation hooks are included.
 Make sure you change the naming to match your relation names.
+We recommend writing all the business logic in the main.psm1 and export the functions to be used in every hook.
 - Run the provided basic tests:
  - Run helper bundled tests (to make sure env is sane):
 ```